mallochine/jarvis2/README.md

 Installation
 -------------
-Download the whole git repo (you can try git clone http://github.com/mallochine/jarvis2.git).
+Download the whole git repo (git clone http://github.com/mallochine/jarvis2.git).
 Run the command that corresponds to your shell:

 make bash